KadirKarabacak/REACT/README.md

 - To handle errors and _display them into UI_ use state.
 - Conditionally rendering is important at this point.
 If there is an error, u have to _display meaningful messages_ into UI.
 - Always check _response.ok_ property to handle error.

+#### Local Storage

+- A way to implement local storage into our applications, _we can simply use useEffect_.

 ### 🖊 Information & Behind The Scenes